mrisher/smtp-sts/mta-sts.md

    hosts which fail MX matching or certificate validation.

-2. `report`: In this mode, sending MTAs which also implement the TLSRPT specification (TODO: add ref) merely send a report indicating policy application failures (so long as TLSRPT is also implemented by the recipient domain).
+2. `report`: In this mode, sending MTAs which also implement the TLSRPT specification [@!I-D.ietf-uta-smtp-tlsrpt] merely send a report indicating policy application failures (so long as TLSRPT is also implemented by the recipient domain).

 3. `none`: In this mode, sending MTAs should treat the policy domain as